amitv87/QCCSDK-QCC74x/README.md

 # Introduction

-**qcc74xSDK** is the IOT and MCU software development kit provided by the Qualcomm Team, supports all the series of qcc74x chips.
+**qcc74xSDK** is the IOT and MCU software development kit provided by Qualcomm for the qcc74x chips.

 # SDK Architecture